gaojunxuan/chrom_mini_graph/README.md

 1. Aligning two big contigs (chromosomes) takes a long time right now; > 2000 seconds.
 This is caused by extremely repetitive kmers creating too many anchors.
 Will work on removing repetitive k-mers later on (i.e. masking repetitive kmers).
 2. If two contigs are dissimilar, the graph generation may be very poor.
 We find the best alignment and align no matter what; we don't check if the alignment is actually good or not.
 3. I have not optimized the alignment.
 It seems like it is more likely to fail in noisy regions than minimap2 alignment.
+4. Only one alignment is output per read.
+No supplementary/secondary alignments are output.

 ## Outputs from `generate`